Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: The Consensus Protocol

 \subsection{\sysnamec Algorithms}

-This section presents the detailed algorithms of Sysnamec.
+This section presents the detailed algorithms of \sysnamec.
 It can be skipped if a high-level understanding is sufficient.

-\Cref{alg:consensus-utils} provides base utility functions common to many DAG-based consensus protocols~\cite{narwhal,dag-rider,bullshark}. \sysnamec has one type of message; the block and its validity rules are described in \Cref{sec:dag}.
+\Cref{alg:consensus-utils} provides base utility functions common to many DAG-based consensus protocols~\cite{narwhal,dag-rider,bullshark}.
+The function $\Call{PredefinedProposer}{\cdot}$ of \Cref{alg:baseline-committer} is a determinist leader election function, such as round robin. \sysnamec has one type of message; the block and its validity rules are described in \Cref{sec:dag}.
 Every node simply proposes blocks for every round, and the validity rules make sure this happens at a beneficial pace.

 \Cref{alg:universal-committer} presents the \sysnamec algorithm that is run every time a valid block is received. \sysnamec is instantiated with the following parameters:.
 (1) The committee size \texttt{committeeSize}.
 (2) The wavelength \texttt{wave\_lenght}, which the description of \Cref{sec:consensus} assumes to always equal $3$.
 A larger wavelength parameter increases the probability of observing a certificate pattern (\Cref{sec:dag}) over proposer slots during periods of asynchrony but increases the median latency during periods of network synchrony.
 (3) The number of proposer slots per round, which the example depicted by \Cref{fig:example} of \Cref{sec:consensus} assumes to equal the committee size.